Lithium: History

 The demand for lithium increased dramatically during the Cold War with the production of nuclear fusion weapons.
 Both lithium-6 and lithium-7 produce tritium when irradiated by neutrons, and are thus useful for the production of tritium by itself, as well as a form of solid fusion fuel used inside hydrogen bombs in the form of lithium deuteride.
 The US became the prime producer of lithium between the late 1950s and the mid-1980s.
 At the end, the stockpile of lithium was roughly 42,000 tonnes of lithium hydroxide.
 The stockpiled lithium was depleted in lithium-6 by 75%, which was enough to affect the measured atomic weight of lithium in many standardized chemicals, and even the atomic weight of lithium in some "natural sources" of lithium ion which had been "contaminated" by lithium salts discharged from isotope separation facilities, which had found its way into ground water.

 Lithium is used to decrease the melting temperature of glass and to improve the melting behavior of aluminium oxide in the Hall-Héroult process.
 These two uses dominated the market until the middle of the 1990s.
 After the end of the nuclear arms race, the demand for lithium decreased and the sale of department of energy stockpiles on the open market further reduced prices.
 In the mid-1990s, several companies started to isolate lithium from brine which proved to be a less expensive option than underground or open-pit mining.
 Most of the mines closed or shifted their focus to other materials because only the ore from zoned pegmatites could be mined for a competitive price.
-For example, the US mines near Kings Mountain, North Carolina closed before the beginning of the 21st century.
+For example, the US mines near Kings Mountain, North Carolina, closed before the beginning of the 21st century.

-The development of lithium ion batteries increased the demand for lithium and became the dominant use in 2007.
+The development of lithium-ion batteries increased the demand for lithium and became the dominant use in 2007.
 With the surge of lithium demand in batteries in the 2000s, new companies have expanded brine isolation efforts to meet the rising demand.

-It has been argued that lithium will be one of the main objects of geopolitical competition in a world running on renewable energy and dependent on batteries, but this perspective has also been criticised for underestimating the power of economic incentives for expanded production.